sarajuliefrajtova/english-for-designer/06-thesis/index.md

 The initial concept for the mobile application took shape during the summer semester of 2023 as part of the Digital Design course, presented as a term paper.
 This concept served as a foundational framework for the bachelor thesis, where it underwent significant expansion and refinement.

 The original app concept also encompassed Desk Research, the establishment of a fundamental style library, UI development, and prototyping.
 Desk Research involved identifying three protopersonas, constructing a Value Proposition Canvas, and examining the current state of the gallery, including its website, information architecture, and presence on social networks.
 These insights laid the groundwork for a basic application framework, which proved invaluable, particularly during the preparation for in-depth interviews conducted as part of the bachelor thesis.

+#### Research
+Research stands as a crucial phase in the entire product design process.
+Among the various research activities, conducting in-depth interviews proved to be particularly significant and beneficial.

+The choice of in-depth interviews as a qualitative research method was deliberate, aimed at extracting the most relevant information and data concerning the gallery while gaining deeper insights into the institution's current state.
+While this acquired information may not have directly influenced the modification of existing elements or the definition of additional features for the mobile application, it served as valuable input that could be further refined and developed.